 Thorough documentation and authorization rules (such as invoices) also qualify as preventive controls.

 Corrective controls kick in when detective controls find an issue in the accounting process; they are meant to correct errors and prevent them from causing further problems.

 - Adjustments or rectification entries in the accounting system

 Why Are Internal Controls Important in Accounting?

-In other words, internal controls are necessary because otherwise nobody knows whether the numbers are right.
+Internal controls are necessary because without them, nobody can be sure whether the organization’s financial numbers are right.

 More formally, a robust internal control structure is critical because such controls help to: